menu

 Because occupations involving physical labor dominate the local economy, Old Fort is generally considered to be a blue-collar town.
 67.35% of the Old Fort workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Old Fort is a town of transportation and shipping workers, sales and office workers, and production and manufacturing workers.
 There are especially a lot of people living in Old Fort who work in sales jobs (32.65%), office and administrative support (0.00%), and personal care services (0.00%).

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 32.65% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+Telecommuters are a relatively large percentage of the workforce: 32.65% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Setting & Lifestyle

-Overall, Old Fort’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.
+Old Fort’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

-Old Fort is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Old Fort does not have a public transit system used by locals to get to and from work.

 Demographics